BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ## SonarQube Transmission Methods

-Elements selected for SonarQube scanning, must be transmitted to the server where SonarQube is found.
+Elements selected for SonarQube scanning, must be transmitted to the server where SonarQube runs.
 Within the @SITE.rex member indicate what transmission method to use.
-The name of the transmission method is also a prefix for Transmission member names in the configuration.
+The name of the transmission method must be assigned to the variable **SonarTransmitMethod**, which also names other members in the configuration.

-The value you give to **SonarTransmitMethod** is used to locate additional configuration members:

 - &SonarTransmitMethod.#INC - for sending members to the SonarQube server
 - &SonarTransmitMethod.#JOB - JCL for using the Transmission tool to send items to the SonarQube folders